So what is a worldview anyway? Every worldview, be it biblical or secular, aims to answer at least three of these questions:

 - Review catechism questions

 - Read devotional

 - Listen to 2-3 worship songs or hymns

-We’ve found that homeschooling our children from a solid Biblical Worldview is the best way that we can give God glory as we educate our children.
+We’ve found that homeschooling with a biblical worldview is the best way that we can give God glory as we educate our children.
 As we disciple our children in God’s Truth, we pray that God works in their hearts so that they may be equipped and complete for every good work (2 Timothy 3:17).